logo

 Its impressive looks make it one of the prettiest birds in the animal kingdom.

-wearing a stunningly slick crown of violet-and-lilac, and its suit is finished off with a bright emerald green vest
+wearing a stunningly slick crown of violet and lilac, and its suit is finished off with a bright emerald green vest

-wearing a stunningly slick crown of violet-and-lilac, and its suit is finished off with a bright emerald green vestInstagram/ksvburung
+wearing a stunningly slick crown of violet and lilac, and its suit is finished off with a bright emerald green vest

 The males are up to 11 inches long

 Though it has a very limited habitat range, the standardwing bird-of-paradise is quite common throughout it.
-It is labeled as the least concern on the IUCN Red List of Threatened Species due to its progressively fragmented habitat.
+It is labeled as least concern on the IUCN Red List of Threatened Species due to its progressively fragmented habitat.

 The standardwing bird-of-paradise can be found on three islands in Northern Maluku, eastern Indonesia.

-The aerial display was filmed by famous author Ser David Attenborough for the BBC Natural World film "Attenborough in Paradise.”
-He later speculated that the reason for their extravagant behavior is to establish the hierarchy for breeding rights, rather than to directly impress the females.[
+The aerial display was filmed by the famous author Sir David Attenborough for the BBC Natural World film "Attenborough in Paradise."
+He later speculated that the reason for their extravagant behavior is to establish hierarchy for breeding rights, rather than to directly impress the females.

 These birds are mainly frugivorous but will eat an insect occasionally.